From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Experiments

 \subsection{Toy Example}

-As explained in Sec.~\ref{sec:method:GW_discrepancy} the GWD measures the distortion rate from raw events to event representation.
+As explained in Sec.~\ref{sec:method:GW_discrepancy}, the GWD measures the distortion rate from raw events to event representation.
 Two experiments were designed to test this claim: (1) analyzing the behavior of the metric when varying the number of bins in Voxel Grid \cite{Zhu19cvpr} and Mixed-Density Event Stack (MDES) \cite{Nam_2022_CVPR} representations, and (2) blurring the event representation with increasing standard deviations before measuring the GWD.
-We perform experiments on the validation set of Gen1\cite{Tournemire20arxiv}, and report the results in Fig.~\ref{fig:exp:toy_examples}.
+We perform experiments on the validation set of Gen1\cite{Tournemire20arxiv} and report the results in Fig.~\ref{fig:exp:toy_examples}.

-Fig.~\ref{fig:exp:toy_examples} (top) confirms that the GWD decreases as the number of channels increases in both Voxel Grids and Mixed-Density Event Stacks.
-This aligns with our intuition that using more channels preserves more information from raw events, resulting in a lower distortion rate.
-Similarly, (bottom) shows that as the blur radius increases, more edges in the event representation are removed, causing an increase in the GWD.
+Fig.~\ref{fig:exp:toy_examples} (top) confirms that the GWD decreases as the number of channels increases in both Voxel Grids and Mixed-Density Event Stacks, which aligns with our intuition that using more channels preserves more information from raw events, resulting in a lower distortion rate.
+Similarly, the bottom part illustrates that with a growing blur radius, more edges in the event representation are removed, leading to an increase in the GWD.
 This verifies that the GWD measures the distortion from raw events to event representations.